Above: Graphic plastic from Valentina di Noia

 Dear Shaded Viewers,

 The Accademia Costume e Moda kicked off the celebration of their 50th anniversary with this show of intriguing collections by the academy’s students, followed by an awards ceremony.
 The 12 collections shown were a delight of experimentation and exploration of new silhouettes.
-Here are the hightlights from my favorte collections.
+Here are the hightlights from my favorite collections.

 Benedetta Morici’s “Glow in the Dark” collection juxtaposed rigid and soft fabrics, dark prints and metallic shine.